svhl/bluish/README.md

 Based on **K10neBlack** by **phob1an** and **Materia Manjaro Dark** by **freefreeno**.
 Goes well with Papirus Dark icons.

-Fixes:

-- Removed the busy widget SVG since it's janky.
-- Added microphone icon.
-- Removed tranlucency on a few plasmoid icons like volume and clipboard.
-This is because the translucent regions shimmer when the cursor is hovering over the icon.

-Wontfix:

-- A few plasmoid icons like volume and clipboard brighten up on hover, even if they have solid fill with full opacity.
-More like a cantfix than a wontfix.

 ### Bluish Colors

 ![Colors](https://github.com/user-attachments/assets/8c73c170-a3f1-49a3-b83e-d64382e0351c)